A Guide to Windshield Wipers

 - Beam: These higher-cost blades are known for their performance, durability and aerodynamic design.

-- Winter: These are designed to keep the wiper free of ice and snow.
+- Winter: Designed to keep the wiper free of ice and snow.

 Installing New Wipers